focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 Mistakes I've made

 I've made a lot of mistakes in building my food forest.
 That's okay!
 Failure is often the best teacher.
-If you look closely you'll see a pattern where mistakes often or usually come from working against nature in some way.
+If you look closely you'll see a pattern where mistakes usually come from working against nature in some way.
 Here are some of the mistakes I've made:

 - I'm still making mistakes that I've yet to realize and always will.
 You can't know everything.